-Strengths and Opportunities Potential Future Risks Innovation and ICT adoption will boost demand for highly skilled talent.
-The rapid growth of the industry glo recruitment and retention challenge employers.
-Local postsecondary institutions produce highly skilled and dependable graduates for Ontario businesses. • Long-term skills challenges include of advanced networks, quantum and s
+- Innovation and ICT adoption will boost demand for highly skilled talent. - Local postsecondary institutions produce highly skilled and dependable graduates for Ontario businesses. - Ontario is North America's third largest market for tech talent.

-- Ontario is North America's third largest market for tech talent. - obally creates tes for tech - cybersecurity, semiconductor subsectors. - Insufficient domestic capital for companies, which can also contribute to the loss of intellectual property in the province. - Increased cybersecurity threats from advances in ICT, leading to higher costs in the sector.
+- The rapid growth of the industry globally creates recruitment and retention challenges for tech employers. - Long-term skills challenges include cybersecurity, advanced networks, quantum and semiconductor subsectors. - Insufficient domestic capital for companies, which can also contribute to the loss of intellectual property in the province. - Increased cybersecurity threats from advances in ICT, leading to higher costs in the sector.